 “Over a 12-month period, people can adopt habits that increase their score by 50 points,” he continued.
 “That’s a realistic goal if you are trying to make healthier changes.”

-He said that a key threshold to focus on is the number 600: anyone with a score below 600 should focus on getting their score above 600.
+He said that a key threshold to focus on is the number 600: Anyone with a score below 600 should focus on getting their score above 600.
 (Related: Good debt vs. bad debt)

 That’s because scores in the 300 to 600 range are considered subprime, while a score of 601 to 660 is considered near prime, making the borrower seem like a better bet for creditors.
 Scores between 661 and 720 are considered low prime; scores between 721 and 780 are high prime; and scores between 781 and 850 are super prime.

 The highest score is 850, but it doesn’t bring any special privileges you can’t already get in the super prime range, McClary said.

 As people age, they tend to take on greater debt in the form of mortgage payments, auto loans and even personal loans, not to mention credit cards.
 The ability to manage debt and improve credit scores also seems to increase.